harrellbm/Quartz-Garden/content/Notes on the Nature of Order.md

 - all matter has some element of life and is more or less alive depending on how it is organized and used
 - All matter and space has some sense of self.
 Not totally clear on what he means by this yet but think it has something to do with reflection of human nature in what we build

-Major argument is that decartes and u thought has basically made the world nothing more than a mechanical machine that can be explained based on what things do.
+Major argument is that Descartes and u thought has basically made the world nothing more than a mechanical machine that can be explained based on what things do.
 He calls this the mechanistic worldview.
 This worldview makes it impossible to have any truth claims about anything besides pure mechanical functions.

 What he argues is that this basically creates a completely chaotic world where everyone has their own value arguments and just kinda chooses a random value to work from.
 This creates not way to actually have any coherent community or progress together because value is all about personal opinion rather than what is actually good or whole.

-This applies to architecture with the real lived environment of our world just falling  into haphazard chaos with no way to have a conversation that finds real common ground.
+This applies to [[architecture]] with the real lived environment of our world just falling  into haphazard chaos with no way to have a conversation that finds real common ground.

 Lays out a new way of understanding science and scientific inquiry that includes being able to make truth claims about the value of things.
 The wholeness, life and harmony of objects are things that can be understood and investigated.